core-wg/etch/draft-ietf-core-etch-latest.md

 `text/query` format based on some hypothetical SQL dialect for its examples.)

-The example below illustrates retrieval of a subset of a JSON object (the same object as used in {{example}}).
+The example below illustrates retrieval of a subset of a JSON {{-json}} object (the same object as used in {{example}}).
 Using a hypothetical media type `application/example-map-keys+json` (with a Content-Format ID of NNN -- not defined as this is just an example), the client specifies